-A minimum of seven courses and 27 approved credits above Spanish 203 are required:
+Seven courses with a minimum total of 27 credits above Spanish 203 are required:

 SPAN 301, 302, 303; or 314, 315, 316 for heritage students (5, 5, 5; total 15 credits).
 Effective WIN 2013: SPAN 301 and 302 may be taken concurrently.

 Four 300-level electives - SPAN 392 is not a class, and does NOT count towards the minor; 400-level courses may be substituted for electives, provided their prerequisites have been met.

-- All of our 300- and 400-level courses are 5 credits each, with the exception of 300-level SPAN literature electives taught during the regular academic year (AUT-SPR).
+- All 300- and 400-level SPAN courses are 5 credits each, with the exception of 300-level SPAN literature electives taught during the regular academic year (AUT-SPR).
 Most minors choose to take at least two 5-credit Spanish elective courses, and exceed the 27-credit minimum requirement.
-The only way to complete exactly 27 credits and finish minor requirements, is by taking all 3-credit 300-level literature electives (4 classes x 3 credits = 12 credits).
+The only way to complete exactly 27 credits and finish minor requirements, is by taking all 3-credit 300-level literature electives [4 classes x 3 credits=12 credits+15 credits of language courses (i.e. 301/2/3; or 314/15/16) =27 credits].

 - SPAN 301 or SPAN 314 is the prerequisite for all 300-level SPAN electives.
 It is not necessary to complete the 300-level language series (302, 303 or 315, 316) before taking other 300-level SPAN courses.

 Restrictions: Only one course whose instructional materials are primarily in English (usually courses cross-listed with other departments) may apply to the minor.
 SPAN 327 is not open to heritage/native speakers, and may not apply to the minor.

 Important!
 300-level major and minor requirements are different.
-Students who change from a minor to a major must take all required courses not taken previously (i.e. SPAN 321, 322, 323, and a SPAN 300-level literature elective), some of which are offered only once or twice each academic year, and all of which are prerequisites for 400-level coursework.
+Students who change from a minor to a major must take all required courses not taken previously (i.e. SPAN 321, 322, 323, and a 3XX literary studies course), most of which are offered only once or twice each academic year, and are prerequisites for 400-level coursework.
 Students considering declaring a major in the future should review the Spanish Major Requirements and Course Progression Chart (PDF), and take 300-level courses which fulfill major requirements.
+Any content course that fulfills a major requirement, can also be used as an elective toward the minor.
 For questions or assistance with course planning, please contact email@example.com.